 6.34 The work undertaken on reviewing potential sites for designation as Local Green Spaces is set out in full in the Seaford Neighbourhood Plan Local Green Spaces Report.
 This reviewed a total of 66 sites against the criteria in the NPPF and recommended the allocation of 11 of these for the November 2017 Consultation.
 As a result of significant feedback that Grand Avenue should be also considered, research was carried out, the site assessed according to the criteria in the NPPF and Grand Avenue was approved for addition to the 11 sites.
-The location of each of these allocations is contained in Appendix B to this Neighbourhood Plan.
+The location of each of these allocations is contained in the Map 6.